gabriel-ing/FHIR-AI-Hackathon-Kit/Tutorial/0-FHIR-server-setup.md

 - **Username:** `_SYSTEM`
 - **Password:** `ISCDEMO`

-In the docker compose file, I have mapped the container ports 1972 and 52773 to 32782 and 32783.
+In the docker compose file, the container ports 1972 and 52773 have been mapped to 32782 and 32783 respectively.

 ### Next steps